bruzo/BruTE-/README.md

 Current state:

-  still buggy ( regular crashes ) but basically implements the same functionality as BruTE:
+a bit buggy ( sometimes crashed ) but basically implements the same functionality as BruTE:
     - Midi loading
     - editing a text window for the arrangement
     - exporting an ABC as well as starting some Audio Preview using the registered program for WAV files in Windows.
+    - a first version of a Band View, which allows assigning midi tracks to musicians in a GUI